Sweet Story and Beautiful Illustrations

 Pastor’s wife, homeschooling mom, online ESL teacher, Seminary student, and children’s book author.
 In her free-time, Renee enjoys reading, crocheting, hiking, and camping.

 Visit Renee’s blog at reneejoiner.com.

 Connie Eimer is an artist/illustrator living in Missouri.
 Originally from Colorado, she works as a graphic designer for promotional companies and an illustrator for authors around the United States.
-She is kept busy as a stay at home mother of two.
+She is kept busy as a stay at home mother of three.
 She delights in teaching her children about art while making new connections with people through every art project that comes her way.